dafny-lang/dafny/docs/_includes/Expressions.md

 ````

 The ``Expressions`` non-terminal represents a list of
-one or more expressions separated by a comma.
+one or more expressions separated by commas.

 ## Compile-Time Constants {#sec-compile-time-constants}